momentohq/public-dev-docs/docs/develop/api-reference/topics.md

 import TabItem from '@theme/TabItem';

 # Using the Momento Topics (pub/sub) API with Momento Serverless Cache
-This page details the Momento API methods for Momento Topics, a high speed low drag serverless pub/sub feature.
+Momento Topics is a messaging pattern that allows for real-time communication between parts of a distributed application.
+It enables you to publish (produce) values to a topic, as well as subscribe (consume) from a topic.
+This page details the Momento API methods for interacting with Momento Topics.

 ## Topics methods